coopermaa/awesome-rack/README.md

 * [Sin](https://github.com/raggi/sin) - A multi-app web-app DSL derived from Sinatra, riding on rack.
 * [Gin](https://github.com/jcasts/gin) - A small Ruby web framework, built on Rack, which borrows from Sinatra expressiveness, and targets larger applications
-* [padrino](https://github.com/padrino/padrino-framework) - Padrino is a full-stack ruby framework built upon Sinatra

-  * [padrino-contrib](https://github.com/padrino/padrino-contrib) - Contributed plugins and utilities for Padrino Framework
-  * [padrino-recipes](https://github.com/padrino/padrino-recipes) - A collection of padrino templates and plugins

 * [Pakyow](https://github.com/pakyow/pakyow/) - An open-source framework for the modern web.
 Build web-based apps faster with a view-first development process that's friendly to everyone
 * [Scorched](https://github.com/Wardrop/Scorched) - Light-weight, DRY as a desert, web framework for Ruby.
 Simliar to Sinatra.
   Scorched is a true evolutionary enhancement of Sinatra, with more power, focus, and less clutter.
 * [Sinatra](https://github.com/sinatra/sinatra) - Classy web-development dressed in a DSL for quickly creating web applications in Ruby with minimal effort.
+Sinatra is not a framework, nor a MVC, it's a wrapper around Rack.

   * [sinatra-contrib](https://github.com/sinatra/sinatra-contrib) - Collection of common Sinatra extensions.
   * [sinatra-receipes](https://github.com/sinatra/sinatra-recipes) - Community contributed recipes and techniques for the Sinatra Web Framework
   * [sinatra-book](https://github.com/sinatra/sinatra-book) - A cookbook full of excellent tutorials and recipes for developing Sinatra web applications.

+* [padrino](https://github.com/padrino/padrino-framework) - Padrino is a full-stack ruby framework built upon Sinatra

+  * [padrino-contrib](https://github.com/padrino/padrino-contrib) - Contributed plugins and utilities for Padrino Framework
+  * [padrino-recipes](https://github.com/padrino/padrino-recipes) - A collection of padrino templates and plugins

+* [Rails](https://github.com/rails/rails) - Ruby on Rails, is a MVC web application framework written in Ruby.

 * [Volt](https://github.com/voltrb/volt) - A reactive web framework where your Ruby runs on both server and client (via [Opal](https://github.com/opal/opal)).
   A framework for building data rich web applications shockingly fast.
 Instead of syncing data between the client and server via
   HTTP, Volt uses a persistent connection between the client and server.
 When data is updated on one client, it is updated in the database and any other listening clients (with almost no setup code needed).
 Volt apps share MVC and routes between client and server.
 Same Ruby code runs on the client and server!!!
 Volt plans to integrate RethinkDB and RubyMotion.
-* [Rails](https://github.com/rails/rails) - Ruby on Rails, is a MVC web application framework written in Ruby.

 ## Middlewares